 David Baulcombe: “I still see genetic regulation as a big challenge that can inform all areas of biology.”

-From siRNA to crop biotech: Sir David Baulcombe, who will be awarded the 2020 Sir Hans Krebs medal from FEBS at the 45th FEBS Congress in Ljubljana, introduces his research area through a brief Q&A.
+From siRNA to crop biotech: Sir David Baulcombe, who will be awarded the 2021 Sir Hans Krebs medal from FEBS at the 45th FEBS Congress, introduces his research area through a brief Q&A.